-11 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/wp-content/uploads/2022/10/2022-Issue-Briefs-3.5.pdf (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).
+&lt;sup>11 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/issue-briefs/#IB3.5 (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).

-- (e) The youth is incapable of doing any part of the activities in subdivisions (a) to (d) due to a medical condition.
+- (a) The youth is completing secondary education or a program leading to an equivalent credential. - (b) The youth is enrolled in an institution that provides postsecondary or vocational education. - (c) The youth is participating in a program or activity designed to promote employment or remove barriers to employment. - (d) The youth is employed for at least 80 hours per month. - (e) The youth is incapable of doing any part of the activities in subdivisions (a) to (d) due to a medical condition.
 This assertion of incapacity must be supported by regularly updated information in the youth's case plan. - 3.5.1 Recommendation: Strengthen existing law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.

-Policy Goal 3.6 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.
+(See Issue Brief 3.5.) - Policy Goal 3.6 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.

-The Michigan state legislature appropriated funds during the 2021-2022 legislative session to support the development and provision of specialized, community-based services and care to child and youth survivors.
+The Michigan state legislature did not appropriate funds to support the development and provision of specialized, community-based services and care to child and youth survivors.